Q1000X/Q1000X/README.md

 - 👋 Hi, I’m @Q1000X
 - 👀 I’m interested in Football
 - 🌱 I’m currently learning programing
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on something new
 - 📫 How to reach me fm.sentuerk@gmx.de

 <!---